Overview:

 Step 3a: Kubernetes configuration

 If you want to run your Docker birds on Kubernetes, we provide a simple sample configuration.
 It contains a secret (your credentials for pulling our Docker image), and a simple Pod configuration.
 However, it does not include ReplicaSets, StatefulSets or any other Kubernetes fanciness.
-That will be extremely specific to the way you wish to deploy, and the features of your Kubernetes cluster.
-We expect that the configuration generated for you is a starting point, and will require further customisation.
-See the Docker customisation page for more information on how to change the behaviour of the image.

 Step 3b: Docker CLI